-Automated Counting of Spanning Trees for Several Infinite families of Graphs Pablo Blanco Doron Zeilberger Abstract Using the theoretical basis developed by Yao and Zeilberger, we consider certain graph families whose structure results in rational generating function for sequences related to spanning tree enumeration.
-Said families are Powers of Cycles, Powers of Paths, and (later) Torus graphs and Grid graphs.
-In each case we know, a priori, that the set of spanning trees of the family of graphs can be described in terms of a finite-state-machine, and hence there is a finite transfer-matrix that implies that the generating function is guaranteed to be a rational function.
+Automated Counting of Spanning Trees for Several Infinite families of Graphs Pablo Blanco Doron Zeilberger Abstract Using the theoretical basis developed by Yao and Zeilberger, we consider certain graph families whose structure results in a rational generating function for sequences related to spanning tree enumeration.
+Said families are Powers of Cycles and Powers of Paths.
+In each case we know, a priori, that the set of spanning trees of the family of graphs can be described in terms of a finite-state-machine, and hence there is a finite transfer-matrix that guarantees the generating function is rational.
 Finding this "grammar", and hence the transfer-matrix is very tedious, so a much more efficient approach is to use experimental mathematics.
-Since computing numerical determinants is so fast, one can generate sufficiently many terms. and then fit the data into a rational function, and everything can be proved rigorously a posteriori.
-We also construct generating functions for the quantity "total number of leaves" over all spanning trees, and automatically derive the asymptotics for both number of spanning trees and the sum of the number of leaves, enabling our computer to get the asymptotic for the average number of leaves per vertex in a random spanning tree in each family that always tends to a certain number, that we compute explicitly.
-This number, that we chisten the B-Z constant of the infinite family is always a certain (often coplicated) algebraic number, in contrast to the family of complete graphs (i.e. all trees) where this constant is (the transcedental number) 1/e.
+Since computing numerical determinants is so fast, one can use the matrix tree theorem to generate sufficiently many terms, then fit the data to a rational function.
+The whole procedure can be done rigorously a posteriori.
+We also construct generating functions for the quantity "total number of leaves" over all spanning trees, and automatically derive the asymptotics for both number of spanning trees and the sum of the number of leaves, enabling our computer to get the asymptotic for the average number of leaves per vertex in a random spanning tree in each family that always tends to a certain number, which we compute explicitly.
+This number, that we christen the B-Z constant for the infinite family is always some (often complicated) algebraic number, in contrast to the family of complete graphs where this constant is 1/e (a transcendental number).
 1 Introduction and Background A subgraph T of a graph G such that T is a tree with V(T) = V(G) is called a spanning tree of G. If G is connected, simple, and not a tree, then it will contain several spanning trees.
-When we count the number of spanning trees of a graph in this paper, we will consider two isomorphic trees with different vertex labels to be different trees; for example, the complete graph on three vertices $K_3$ has three spanning trees, not one.
-For a connected graph G, we denote its number of spanning trees of G by $\tau(G)$ .
-Cayley's formula counts the number of spanning of a complete graph on n vertices to be $n^{n-2} = \tau(K_n)$ .
-The generating function f(x) for a sequence $(a_0, a_1, ...)$ is the formal power series given by taking the sequence terms as its coefficients: $$f(x) := \sum{n=0}^{\infty} a_n x^n.$$ Whenever a sequence has a recurrence of finite length, with constant coefficients, it is called C-finite.
-In other words, $(a_0, a_1, \ldots)$ is C-finite (of order r) if there is a fixed r and coefficients $c_0, \ldots, c{r-1}$ with $c_0 \neq 0$ such that $$a{n+r} = c{r-1}a{n+r-1} + \ldots + c_0a_n$$ for all $n \ge 0$ .
+When we count the number of spanning trees of a graph in this paper, we will consider two isomorphic trees with different vertex labels to be different trees; for example, the complete graph on three vertices K_3 has three spanning trees, not one.
+For a connected graph G, we denote its number of spanning trees of G by $\tau(G)$.
+Cayley's formula counts the number of spanning of a complete graph on n vertices to be $n^{n-2} = \tau(K_n)$.
+The generating function f(x) for a sequence $(a_0, a_1, ...)$ is the formal power series obtained by setting the sequence terms as its coefficients: $$f(x) := \sum{n=0}^{\infty} a_n x^n.$$ Whenever a sequence has a recurrence of finite length, with constant coefficients, it is called C-finite.
+In other words, (a_0, a_1, \ldots) is C-finite (of order r) if there is a fixed r and coefficients c_0, \ldots, c{r-1} with $c_0 \neq 0$ such that $$a{n+r} = c{r-1}a{n+r-1} + \ldots + c_0a_n$$ for all $n \ge 0$.